izrujo/TextEditor/README.md

 # TextEditor

-Separated from my repository "Notepad"
+Separated from my repository "Notepad" - Includes only basic functions.